CjKhaled/roost-frontend/README.md

 2. Make your changes.
 3. Run npm run lint to ensure your code adheres to formatting guidelines.
 4. Submit a pull request.

+## Troubleshooting
+In order to access the API, you need to be logged in.
+Either sign up to create an account, or login to an existing one you've made.
+This will only work if you have the server running on your local machine.